Floofies/Differentia.js/README.md

 }

-// Our `forEach` adds `property` to `propertyList` on each iteration: differentia.forEach(object1, function (property) {
+// Our `forEach` adds `property` to `propertyList` on each iteration: differentia.forEach(object1, function (property, enumeration) {
+  numberList = numberList + String(enumeration);
-  propertyList = String(propertyList + property);
+  propertyList = propertyList + property;
 });

-// Now we log the result:
+// Now we log the results:
+console.log(numberList);
 console.log(propertyList);
 /*
+`console.log`'s: "123456789"
+  and
-`console.log`'s: "This is the first property, this is the second property, and this is the third property!"
+`console.log`'s: This is the first property, this is the second property, and this is the third property!"
 */
 ```
 </details>